Over 200 magical islands, a mountainous mainland, fun-loving cities and a foodie’s paradise all rolled into one

 The Pelion peninsula offers swimming in summer and skiing in winter, along with hiking year-round and wholesome local products and dishes.

 Monasteries sit atop the mysterious, near-vertical rocky peaks of Meteora, which seem as if they might be a step closer to heaven.

-A stone’s throw from Delphi is the chic ski resort town of Arahova and Mount Parnassos, a black pine- and Kefalonian fir-filled national park with exceptional biodiversity.
+A stone’s throw from Delphi is the chic ski resort town of Arahova and Mount Parnassos, a black pine- and Kefalonian fir tree-filled national park with exceptional biodiversity.

 The traditional stone-built villages, hills and rivers of Karpenisi offer opportunities for hiking, horse-riding and rafting.

 On the island of Skyros, a picturesque main town beckons, along with pretty beaches, the miniature Skyrian horse and a raucous pre-Lenten carnival.